Neats29/neats29.github.io/source/_posts/waitbutwhy.md

 ---

-<a href="https://waitbutwhy.com/2014/06/taming-mammoth-let-peoples-opinions-run-life.html"><h1 style="font-size: 1.6em;">Social Survival Mammoth</h1><a>
+<a href="https://waitbutwhy.com/2014/06/taming-mammoth-let-peoples-opinions-run-life.html"><h1 style="font-size: 1.6em;">The Social Survival Mammoth</h1><a>

-The social survival mammoth is yet another elegant abstraction creature that demonstrates why we are evolved to care so much about what others think.
+The social survival mammoth is yet another elegant abstraction character that demonstrates why we are evolved to care so much about what others think.

 <img src="/waitbutwhy/social-survival-mammoth.png"
     style="width: 90%;